AdiRavid/BCI4ALS-python/README.md

 In order to run our framework run main.py.

-* main.py - **TODO - add description of main once we know what we want to have there.**
+* main.py - creates a session (currently offline setting) which holds all the components of a session, and can run any step separately or the entire pipeline.

 ### config
 ___